Virus5600/CCMACLRL_FINAL_PROJECT_COM222ML/README.md

-# CCMACLRL_FINAL_PROJECT_COM222ML
+# Introduction to Machine Learning - Final Project

 The final project for Introduction to Machine Learning subject.